jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 ## Criteria for Linking

-The criteria for linking software to a research organzation are:
+The criteria for linking software to a research organization are:

-    The software has a creator/contributor who is affiliated with an organization.
+* The software has a creator/contributor who is affiliated with an organization.
-    The software is hosted by an account associated with the organization
+* The software is hosted by an account associated with the organization

 ## Dataset